sujunyan/sujunyan.github.io/_projects/cfo.md

 ---
 ### **Publications**
 ###### **Notes**
-E-Energy'23 [1] is the seminal work that gives the first problem formulation for the CFO problem and gives an efficient algorithm for solving CFO.
+E-Energy'23 [1] is one of the first work that gives the problem formulation for the CFO problem and gives an efficient algorithm for solving CFO.
 CDC'23 [2] supplements e-Energy'23 [1] by studying the theoretic hardness of CFO and provide a bi-criteria approximation algorithm with stronger theoretic performance guarantee (but much higher run-time complexity).
 Poster and demo papers [3,4] give some preliminary results in the early stage of this project.

 ##### **Conference Papers**
 [1] **J. Su** , Q. Lin, and M. Chen, “Follow the Sun and Go with the Wind: Carbon Footprint Optimized Timely E-Truck Transportation”, in Proceedings of 14th International Conference on Future Energy Systems (ACM e-Energy 2023), Orlando, Florida, June 20 - 23, 2023. **(Best Paper Award).** [[pdf](https://www.mhchen.com/papers/CFO_eEnergy.23.pdf)] [[arxiv](https://arxiv.org/abs/2305.11912)]